dashersw/cote/README.md

 | `COTE_CHECK_INTERVAL`       | Integer.
 The interval for checking if a discovered service has sent a heartbeat since the last check.
 | `COTE_HELLO_INTERVAL`       | Integer.
 The interval for sending a heartbeat hello signal.
 Should be less than `COTE_CHECK_INTERVAL`.
 | `COTE_NODE_TIMEOUT`         | Integer.
 The timeout duration that determines if a service is unreachable and thus removed.
 Should be greater than `COTE_CHECK_INTERVAL`.
+| `COTE_IGNORE_PROCESS`       | Boolean.
+Whether the services defined in this process should ignore other services from this process.
+This might be useful in a high-availability setup where one wants to enforce collaboration of services over the network, instead of local services within each process.

 ## Deploying with Docker Cloud